 My mouth dropped open as I readied myself to say that the Canons were the only obvious contenders for this year's World Cup, and anyone who said otherwise should be made to repeat kindergarten, when a reemerging Mr. Potter grabbed me by the arm.

 I turned blankly to him.
 “What?”

-Mr. Potter’s lips quirked into a bitter, almost apologetic smile.
-I felt a twinge of guilt, remembering that I was the reason for all of this.
-He smiled that bracing smile of his, and said matter-of-factly, “To run the gauntlet, of course.”
+Mr. Potter’s lips quirked into a bitter, almost apologetic smile, and I felt a twinge of guilt, remembering that I was the reason for all of this chaos.
+He smiled that bracing smile of his and said matter-of-factly, “To run the gantlet, of course.”

 And then, his hand gripping my elbow, we dived into the crowd.

 But as it turns out, when faced with a fervent group of reporters, using Harry Potter